govau/content-guide/_terms-phrases/preferred-spellings.md

 Use program --- not programme.

+Use programme if it is part of a proper noun, for example the title of an existing program or legislation.

+New programs should use the 'program' spelling.

 {% include guide_example.liquid
-  title = "using program in a sentence" content= "
+  title = "using program"
+  content= "
-This is the program for the team.
+- the program for the team
+- Customs (Australian Trusted Trader Programme) Rule 2015
+- Data-matching Program (Assistance and Tax) Act 1990
+- Rural Development Programme for England
 "
 %}